davelively14/seo_hero/README.md

 - Fido checks validation and only returns valid results
   - I think this works.
 Need to test it in practice
-- Fix issues
-  - Rankings only up to 25
-  - Demmly.co should not have validated correctly

 #### Version 1.0.0